TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Collections/Index.rst

 Collections API
 ===============

-The TYPO3 CMS Core provides an API to enable usage of collections inside extensions.
+The TYPO3 Core provides an API to enable usage of collections inside extensions.
 The most important classes are:

 :code:`\TYPO3\CMS\Core\Resource\FileCollectionRepository`